Mohammed-Shousha/alx-system_engineering-devops/0x00-shell_basics/README.md

 Displays current directory contents, including hidden files in a long format.
 ## 5-listfilesdigitonly
 Displays current directory contents, including hidden files in a long format with user and group IDs displayed numerically.
+## 6-firstdirectory
+Creates a directory named my_first_directory in the /tmp/ directory.